How To Sell Your Stuff Online: Kijiji & Craigslist

 Making money from online classifieds, such as Kijiji and Craigslist, is not as simple as posting the ad and watching the money roll in.
 In order to make the sale, you have to be prepared to put in a little work.

-Here are some tips to help you sell your stuff online:
+Here’s how to advertise on Kijiji and Craigslist, plus some tips to help you sell your stuff online:

 Take a Great Photo